 Pisac celebrates the Virgen del Carmen festival (July 16–18) with nearly as much enthusiasm as the more remote and more famous festival in Paucartambo.
 It’s well worth visiting Pisac during the festival if you are in the area.

 From a semicircular terrace and fortified section at the top, called the Qorihuayrachina, the views south and west of the gorge and valley below and agricultural terraces creeping up the mountain slopes are stunning.
 Deeper into the nucleus, the delicately cut stones are some of the best found at any Inca site.
-The most important component of the complex, on a plateau on the upper section of the ruins, is the Templo del Sol (Temple of the Sun), one of the Incas' most impressive examples of masonry.
+The most important component of the complex, on a plateau on the upper section of the ruins, is the Templo del Sol (Temple of the Sun), one of the Incas’ most impressive examples of masonry.
 The temple was an astronomical observatory.
-The Intihuatana, the so-called "hitching post of the sun," resembles a sundial but actually was an instrument that helped the Incas to determine the arrival of important growing seasons rather than to tell the time of day.
-Sadly, this section is now closed to the public, due to vandals who destroyed part of it a few years ago.
+The Intihuatana, the so-called “hitching post of the sun,” resembles a sundial but actually was an instrument that helped the Incas to determine the arrival of important growing seasons rather than to tell the time of day.
 Nearby (just paces to the west) is another temple, thought to be the Templo de la Luna (Temple of the Moon), and beyond that is a ritual bathing complex, fed by water canals.
 Continuing north from this section, you can either ascend a staircase path uphill, which forks, or pass along the eastern (right) edge of the cliff.
-If you do the latter, you'll arrive at a tunnel that leads to a summit lookout at 3,400m (11,200 ft.).
-A series of paths leads from here to defensive ramparts (K'alla Q'asa), a ruins sector called Qanchisracay, and the area where taxis wait to take passengers back to Pisac.
+If you do the latter, you’ll arrive at a tunnel that leads to a summit lookout at 3,400m (11,200 ft.).
+A series of paths leads from here to defensive ramparts (K’alla Q’asa), a ruins sector called Qanchisracay, and the area where taxis wait to take passengers back to Pisac.

 In the hillside across the Quitamayo gorge, at the back side (north end) of the ruins, are hundreds of dug-out holes where huaqueros (grave robbers) have ransacked a cemetery that was among the largest known Inca burial sites.

-The ruins are open daily from 7am to 5:30pm; admission is by Cusco's boleto turístico.
-Note that to explore the ruins thoroughly by foot, including the climb from Pisac, you'll need 3 to 4 hours.
-Most people visit Pisac as part of a whirlwind day tour through the valley, which doesn't allow enough time either at the market or to visit the ruins.
-Taxis leave from the road near the bridge and charge around S/15 to take you up to the ruins.
+The ruins are open daily from 7am to 5:30pm; admission is by Cusco’s boleto turístico.
+Note that to explore the ruins thoroughly by foot, including the climb from Pisac, you’ll need 3 to 4 hr., though about half that if you stick to the main area by the road.
+Most people visit Pisac as part of a whirlwind day tour through the valley, which doesn’t allow enough time either at the market or to visit the ruins.
+Taxis leave from the road near the bridge and charge around S/15 to S/20 to take you up to the ruins.